Our work

 Outreach

-The aim is to reach out with information about the long-term help Talita can offer and to identify minors who are in (or at risk of) prostitution and support them in contact with the authorities.
-Our outreach team also cooperates with hotels who, if they discover that prostitution is taking place in their premises, can contact the team and ask them to talk to the women and offer help.
+The goal is to spread information about the long-term support Talita can offer, as well as to identify minors who are in (or at risk of ending up in) prostitution and assist them in contacting the authorities.
+Our outreach team also collaborates with hotels that, if they discover prostitution is taking place on their premises, can contact the team and ask them to speak with the women and offer assistance.

-If our outreach team comes into contact with someone who, for various reasons, cannot or does not need to move in and be part of the entire rehabilitation program, we offer them supportive measures at our reception.
+If our outreach team comes into contact with someone who, for various reasons, cannot or does not need to move in and participate in the full rehabilitation program, we offer them supportive services at our clinic.

 Prevention

-More and more children are being offered payment for sexual acts online.
-Prostitution is decreasing in age and today sexualized violence in the form of pornography is just a click away for young people.
-This is a major societal problem.
+The number of children being offered payment for sexual acts online is on the rise.
+The age at which children are involved in prostitution is dropping, and today, sexualized violence in the form of pornography is just a click away for young people.
+This is a major social problem.

 An illustration on the theme of prevention

-Part of Talita's prevention work consists of research.
-Through research, we aim to increase knowledge about various issues related to Talita's work and to improve and quality assure Talita's various efforts.
+Part of Talita’s preventive work consists of research.
+Through our research, we aim to increase knowledge on various issues related to our work and to improve and ensure the quality of Talita’s various initiatives.

 Woman leaning against a wall